Limitarianism (ethical): Sufficientarianism

 Sufficientarianism is a school of thought in social justice, economics and philosophy, which strives to determine what are the supposed basic needs that should be allotted to human beings in order to guarantee social equity, or at least equality of opportunity.
 Such questions which are asked by Sufficientarianism, have historically been an integral part of democratic theory and socialist theory, as in both exist the belief that the State has a duty to provide the citizenry with certain "needs" and "rights."
 Both sufficientarianism and limitarianism revolve around the topics of social equity and equality of opportunity.
 However, while sufficientarianism deals with questions regarding what people should have or need to be granted, limitarianism examines how to place limits of excess on accumulation of wealth.

+Non-economic limitarianism

+Pollution

+Ingrid also points out that a limit should be imposed on pollution, and that it would be desirable to establish a cap-and-trade system that also takes ecological factors into account.
+A similar idea is put forward by Andreas Malm in his book How to Blow Up a Pipeline, in which he argues that we must first tackle the emissions generated by the wealthy—specifically citing private jets as the most common example.
+However, he notes that SUVs cause far more pollution, despite being much more accessible.
+In his view, the lifestyles of a much larger number of people would therefore need to be restricted.
+Nevertheless, for him, private jets remain a priority target and a powerful symbol.